energietransitie/needforheat-dynamic-analysis/README.md

 - `<Project>_analysis_real_ds.ipynb` files contain the functions `learn_home_parameters()` or `learn_room_parameters()` from [`analysis\inversegreyboxmodel.py`](analysis\inversegreyboxmodel.py) to perform grey-box analysis, on datasets with real measurements.
 Currently, we set up these analysis functions to perform various steps:
 	- Read the parquet files from `<Project>ExtractionBackup.ipynb`, which contains a properties DataFrame.
 	- Preprocess the data to make it suitable for analysis, which involves both outlier removal and time-based interpolation and which ultimately results in a preprocessed DataFrame.
-	- Perform the analysis over consecutive learning periods, e.g. 7 days or 3 days, resulting in both a DataFrame with learned variables and error metrics per id per learning period and a DataFrame with the resuling optimal time series for the property used as the fitting objective and the values of any learned time-dependent properties.
+	- Perform the analysis over consecutive learning periods, e.g. 7 days or 3 days, resulting in both a DataFrame with learned variables and error metrics per id per learning period and a DataFrame with the resulting optimal time series for the property used as the fitting objective and the values of any learned time-dependent properties.
 	- Visualize the analysis results in graphs.

 ## Developing
 This section describes how you can change the source code.
 You can do this using JupyterLab, as described in the section [Deploying](#deploying).
 Other development environments, such as [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) and [Visual Studio Code](https://code.visualstudio.com/) may work as well, but we do not include documentation for this here.

-Should you find any issues or bugs in our code, please report them via the [issues](/issues) tab of this repository.
+Should you find any issues or bugs in our code, please report them via the [issues](https://github.com/energietransitie/twomes-inverse-grey-box-analysis/issues) tab of this repository.

 To change the code, we recommend:
 - Try out your changes using the various `.ipynb ` files from the [`/example/`](/example/) folder.
 The section [Deploying](#deploying) contains a high level description of these files.